Ținutul Sării revolt

-The Ținutul Sării revolt represented an armed rebellion of the Székelys from the Praid-Sovata region, located in the salt mining area near the town of Târgu Mureș, an area that corresponds to the Hungarian ethnographic region of Sóvidék (Ținutul Sării; "Salt Country").
-This event took place between 29 March and 6 April 1919, in an area controlled by the Romanian Army on behalf of the Governing Council, during the period of assurance by the Romanian troops, from a military point of view, of the Transylvanian demarcation line.
+The Ținutul Sării revolt was an armed Székely rebellion in the Praid-Sovata region, a salt mining area near the town of Târgu Mureș corresponding to the Hungarian ethnographic region of Sóvidék (Salt Country); Ținutul Sării).
+It took place between 29 March and 6 April 1919, in territory held by the Romanian Army on behalf of the Directing Council, during the period in which Romanian forces were securing the Transylvanian demarcation line.